New Home/Home Renovations

-- 11 sets of design plans showing the façade and floor plans (Construction plans are not required for DRB approval).
+- 7 sets of design plans 11x17 and 3 sets of design plans 24x36 : showing the façade and floor plans (Construction plans are not required for DRB approval).

 - List and samples of building materials, including siding and roof materials and colors.

-- Four sets of Plans are delivered to the City of Southfield Building Dept. for review of construction plans and issuance of permits.
+- Four sets of approved plans, approved Pre-Application for a Building Permit along with construction plans are then delivered to the City of Southfield Building Dept. for review and issuance of permits.